 - Coffee Planting which allowed participants to leave their footprint on the land for years to come

 - Painting a local school and playground fence, a CSR activity further immersing partners in the local culture and community while underlining the client’s desire to be a force for positive action

 Moving beyond just mingling, Creative Group set up a dozen local Irish families to host incentive travel guests in their homes for dinner.
 As MeetingsNet reported, “some trickled back, but others moved on from the homes to the local pub.
 “It was the highlight of the trip,” [Account Executive Brian] Kelley says.
 “People are still in touch.”
 Some of the Irish families have visited the U.S. Some kids of the U.S. families who traveled to Ireland stopped in Killarney to visit the families.
 “These incredible relationships were built in just one night,” Kelley says.
 “I would do it again, anywhere in the world.”

 4. Maximize learning by making meetings interactive

 Our blog, 5 Ways Meetings Should be More Like Dinner Parties, discusses ways to make meetings more interactive through different formats.
 Interesting speakers and topics is one reason people attend meetings.
-But they don’t come to just listen.
-Meeting participants want to do just that – participate.
-They want to be able to take what they heard from speakers and peers and apply it to their work and life.
-Next gen meeting spaces are taking advantage of best practices such as zoning, flexibility, technology, and multi-functionality to encourage interactivity and collaboration.
+But they don’t come to just listen; meeting participants want to participate and take what they heard and apply it to their work and home life.
+Next-gen meeting spaces are taking advantage of best practices like zoning, flexibility, technology, and multi-functionality to encourage collaboration.